centreon/centreon-documentation/versioned_docs/version-23.04/getting-started/monitor-windows-server-with-snmp.md

 ### On the Centreon poller

-Connect to your poller using SSH and install the Windows SNMP plugin (see the [monitoring procedure for the **Windows SNMP** Plugin Pack](/pp/integrations/plugin-packs/procedures/operatingsystems-windows-snmp) for more information):
+Connect to your poller using SSH and install the Windows SNMP plugin (see the [monitoring procedure for the **Windows SNMP** Monitoring Connector](/pp/integrations/plugin-packs/procedures/operatingsystems-windows-snmp) for more information):

 ```shell
 yum install centreon-plugin-Operatingsystems-Windows-Snmp